smart-data-models/incubated/WaterNetworkManagement/Simulation/SimulationResult/doc/spec.md

 -   `hasInputNetwork` : The ID of the network used in the simulation

     -   Attribute type: `Relationship`.
-Reference to an entity of type `Network`
+Reference to an entity of type `WaterNetwork`
     -   Attribute metadata Properties:
         -   `{{metadata Property name}}` : {{Metadata Property Description}}
-    -   Mandatory
+    -   Optional

 -   `targetURI` : URI of network component with property modified in simulation.
 A sub-relationship of the water attribute Property
     -   Attribute type: `Relationship`
+    -   Mandatory

+-   `refSimulationScenario` : The ID of the simulation scenario

+    -   Attribute type: `Relationship`.
+Reference to an entity of type `SimulationScenario`
+    -   Attribute metadata Properties:
+        -   `{{metadata Property name}}` : {{Metadata Property Description}}
     -   Mandatory

 **Note**: JSON Schemas are intended to capture the data type and associated constraints of the different Attributes, regardless their final representation